All About Wholesale Scientific Products Sales Representatives

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

-Is There Job Demand for Wholesale Scientific Products Sales Representatives?
+Job Opportunities for Wholesale Scientific Products Sales Representatives

 In 2016, there was an estimated number of 343,600 jobs in the United States for Wholesale Scientific Products Sales Representative.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 17,700 new jobs for Wholesale Scientific Products Sales Representative by 2026.
-Due to new job openings and attrition, there will be an average of 37,000 job openings in this field each year.
+There will be an estimated 37,000 positions for Wholesale Scientific Products Sales Representative per year.

 The states with the most job growth for Wholesale Scientific Products Sales Representative are Nevada, Utah, and Washington.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.